 Utilities Department

-The City of Madison utilities department contains four departments: the water department, the wastewater department, the storm water department and the utility billing office.
+The City of Madison utilities department contains three departments: the water department, the wastewater department, and the utility billing office.

 Water